developer-arbaz/netflix_sql_project/README.md

 GROUP BY 1,2
 ORDER BY 2
 ```
-/*Objective: Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
+### Objective: Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
 Count the number of items in each category.
-*/

 -- End of reports